 M-3 The District commits to extending the currently committed time period to operate the Antioch Recharge Enhancement Facility to continue after the 319(h) grant commitments (September 2014 or later), thereby improving recharge water quality and reducing nonpoint-source pollution at the outlets from runoff events during that time.
 The facility continues to be operated by the District.
 Some upgraded controllers were installed in FY 2021 to ensure more responsive operation during variable creek flow conditions.
 M-4 The District commits to establishing a new reserve fund for plugging abandoned wells to eliminate high-risk abandoned wells as potential conduits for contaminants from the surface or adjacent formations into the aquifer, with priority given to problematic wells close to the Barton Springs outlets and/or associated with water chemistry concerns under severe drought conditions.
 This reserve fund, which like others under state law has restrictions on its funding and use, would be established within the first year after issuance of the ITP by closing the existing Drought Reserve Account, whose stipulated purpose has been legal defense for drought management, and then by utilizing its current balance to initially fund a new Aquifer Protection Reserve Account.
 The new account would exist solely to fund plugging of abandoned wells and would be replenished after the first year with any collected enforcement penalties, any drought management fees imposed on larger nonexempt permittees that do not meet their drought curtailments, and an annual budgeted supplement at the discretion of the Board.
-District staff undertook internal discussions with its General Counsel to prepare a recommendation for the Board of Directors to revise the language of Rule 3-7.11.
-The historic language of this rule prevented the District from fulfilling the promise of this mitigation measure.
+District Rule 3-7.11.
+Special Reserve Accounts for Aquifer Protection, was amended in October 2023 to create two accounts, one of which is titled, Aquifer Protection Reserve Account - Well Plugging.
+This account exists solely to support the funding of plugging abandoned wells.
+A companion account was created and titled, Aquifer Protection Reserve Account - Drought Management.
+The purpose of this latter account is described in the rule.
+Both Reserve Accounts are funded by regulatory fees stemming from permittee noncompliance during drought and/or for overpumping an annual permitted volume.

-M-5 For the term of the TTP, the District commits to provide leadership and technical assistance to other government entities, organizations, and individuals when prospective land- use and groundwater management activities in those entities' purview will, in the District's assessment, significantly affect the quantity or quality of groundwater in the Aquifer.
-The District will respond actively and appropriately to legislative initiatives or projects that affect Aquifer characteristics, provided such actions are consistent with established District rules, ongoing initiatives, or existing agreements.
-The District has been actively engaged in several activities that relate to this mitigation measure during the reporting period: Developing numerical groundwater models of the Trinity Aquifer in Hays County.
-The District has completed the first phase of modeling on the Trinity Aquifer Sustainability Model (TAS).
-District staff has also participated as technical advisors to development of the Texas Water Development Board's Southern Trinity Groundwater Availability Model.
-Conducted hydrogeologic investigations at Jacob's Well with the installation of two multilevel monitor wells. ----- -- ---
+1 M-5 For the term of the ITP, the District commits to provide leadership and technical assistance to other government entities, organizations, and individuals when prospective land-use and groundwater management activities in those entities' purview will, in the District's assessment, significantly affect the quantity or quality of groundwater in the Aquifer.
+The District will respond actively and appropriately to legislative initiatives or projects that affect Aquifer characteristics, provided such actions are consistent with established District rules, ongoing initiatives, or existing agreements. ac ne District has been actively engaged in tivities that relate to this mitigation measure aring the reporting period: Advancing the District's Trinity Aquifer Sustainability Model (TAS) by initiating Phase 2.
+District staff continue to serve as technical advisors, when appropriate, to development of the Texas Water Development Board's Southern Trinity Groundwater Availability Model.
+The District, in partnership with the City of Austin and OneOk (formerly Magellan Partners), installed two new monitoring wells in city parks to advance understanding of aquifer characteristics including water quality near the Barton Springs complex.
+The District worked with the City of Buda in crafting public comments, submitted to the TCEQ by both entities, objecting to a draft TLAP issued to Milestone Community Builders for the proposed Hays Commons development.